omaryahia4/printf/README.md

 > #####  printf :

-printf in c programming leanguage, printf() function is used to print ("character,string,float,integer,octal,and hexadecimal values") onto the output screen.
+Printf() function is used to print characters, strings, floats, integers, octals,and hexadecimal values onto the output screen.
 [more info](https://en.wikipedia.org/wiki/Printf_format_string "more info")
 #  🧬
 > ##### Function prototype